runny-yolk/fquery/README.md

 fQuery('.containers')('att', 'data-val');
 ```

-No matter what property you're getting, fQuery will always take the value from the first element and return it.
+No matter what property you're getting, fQuery will always take the value from the first element and return it, for the sake of consistency and ease of implementation.

 #### Getters (Chainable)